P4nd4233/personal--blogg/lxd-wordpress.md

 ```
 That way we get a long list of images available, we can add `| grep 'something'` to narrow it down...<br>

-We have chosen an image(Ubuntu focal in our case), to 'get' it we can either specify the FINGERPRINT or its ALIAS, we will use the fingerprint
+We have chosen an image(Ubuntu focal in our case), to fetch it we can either specify the FINGERPRINT or its ALIAS, we will use the fingerprint
 ```
 $ lxc init images:30c3adc18d77 nginx
 ```
-when the image has finished downloading we can list the available containters
+When the image finishes downloading we can list the available containters
 ```
 $ lxc ls
 +-------+---------+------+------+-----------+-----------+